 This separates those who work professionally from those who just “speak”.
 A huge amount of time must be spent beforehand to properly customize the presentation, so that the meeting objectives are met.
 (Once engaged, I will ask that you fill out a detailed audience questionnaire; I would follow up with a series of interviews with representative audience members and senior managers.
 I will read annual reports, product brochures, industry analysis, and any relevant internal documentation.
 Finally, the presentation or facilitation will be completely customized, with relevant, up-to-date examples.
 And then rehearsed.)

 Read through the speaker’s testimonials, and ask for the speaker’s “one-sheet” – their credentials.
 Is their client list filled with credible names?
 Finally, satisfy yourself with the speaker’s references, either through online testimonials, or by asking for the reference’s contact info.
-(Check out my testimonial page, download my one-sheet, read more on my LinkedIn page, or ask me for references – very happy to help.)
+(Check out my testimonial page, download my one-sheet, read more on my LinkedIn page, or ask me for references – happy to help.)

 Contact us for more on Randall’s topics, availability, and audience fit.